chrisgabs/swz-samplex/proompts.md

 -----------------------------

-The current implementation of main.py asks for a batch name and retrieves all of the pdf in the given directory.
+The current implementation of main.py asks for a batch name and retrieves all of the pdf in the given batch directory.
 The exected file structure is the following:

 ```
 - batch_directory